Speech Development

 8p Deletion

-• 76% of heroes in the Chromosome 8p Registry report the ability to communicate with either spoken syllables, words or sentences.
+• 76% of 8p del heroes report the ability to communicate with either spoken syllables, words or sentence

 •